SPHERE: Spherical partitioning for large-scale routing optimization

 \subsubsection{Baseline application}

-The recursive partition in Algorithm~\ref{alg:sph-partition} produces a set of leaf tasks, each represented by a triple $(H,u,w)$ where $H$ is an induced spherical subgraph and $u,w$ are its boundary terminals.
-At this stage, the global $s\to t$ routing problem has been reduced to a collection of independent, localized subproblems.
+The recursive decomposition defined in Algorithm~\ref{alg:sph-partition} yields a set of leaf tasks, each formalized as $(H, u, w)$.
+This process effectively reduces the high-complexity global $s \to t$ routing problem into a collection of independent, localized subproblems.
 Because these subproblems are spatially confined and bounded by the bound $R_{\max}$, they are sufficiently small to be solved efficiently using standard routing methods or off-the-shelf optimizers.

-Algorithm~\ref{alg:baseline-application} describes how to turn the recursive spherical partitioning into a full routing solution.
-First, the input graph $G$ with terminals $s,t$ is partitioned into a collection of smaller subproblems (line 3).
-Each subproblem $(H,u,w)$ is an induced subgraph $H$ together with its local terminals $u$ and $w$.
-Then, for each subproblem, an arbitrary downstream solver $\mathrm{optimize}(H,u,w)$ is applied to compute a local path (lines 4-5).
-These local solutions are concatenated in the order determined by the anchors of the partition, resulting in a valid global route $\mathcal{R}$ from $s$ to $t$ (line 6).
-Since the subproblems are independent, they can also be solved in parallel, and the procedure remains strictly solver-agnostic, allowing the utilization of various downstream optimizer without modification to the underlying partitioning logic.
+Algorithm~\ref{alg:baseline-application} details the integration of recursive spherical partitioning into a complete routing pipeline.
+The procedure begins by decomposing the input graph $G$ and terminals $(s,t)$ into a sequence of smaller, manageable subproblems with resulting task $(H,u,w)$.

+Subsequently, an arbitrary downstream solver, $\mathrm{optimize}(H,u,w)$, is applied to each subproblem to compute a local path.
+These local solutions are then concatenated in the order established by the partition's anchors, forming a globally valid $s \to t$ route $\mathcal{R}$.
+A critical advantage of this framework is that because the subproblems are mutually independent, they can be solved in parallel.
+Furthermore, the procedure remains strictly solver-agnostic, allowing the utilization of various downstream optimizer without modification to the underlying partitioning logic.